TutorialDoctor/Software_Development/README.md

 First you will **learn** how to program using the **Python** (version **2.7**) language.
 Then you will **play** with various programs.
 Next you get links to **resources**.
 Lastly you **create** a video game using the Godot game engine API.

+## Notes
-This is intended for beginners who want to dive into the software development industry.
+- This is intended for beginners who want to dive into the software development industry.

+- For an easy start, you can use the [Brackets IDE](http://brackets.io) to practice Python.
+There is an extenssion that allows you to run Python and Ruby scripts.
+To download, go to File/Extension Manager within Brackets and search "Python."
+The link to the reop is [here](https://github.com/jadbox/brackets-integrated-development).
+As a note, this extension cannot use the raw_input() and input() functions.

-This is a work in progress.
+- This is a work in progress.
 Hope it helps.

-I will be adding Python 3 compatability.

 -TD